meanin/vsts-tasks/README.md

 * Set the table name if you want to create a table in newly created storage account

 ### 2. Add Storage Account's connection string to Key Vault
+Want to be sure that connection string to your storage account is securely stored in key vault?
+This task will help.

 #### Configure the task.
 ![alt tag](https://raw.githubusercontent.com/meanin/vsts-tasks/master/screenshots/connectionstringtokeyvault.png)